U.S. Senate edges toward passage of $1 tln infrastructure bill | Politics

 U.S. Senate edges toward passage of $1 tln infrastructure bill

+Hagerty showed no sign of wavering late on Saturday, when he was approached on the Senate floor by a number of Republicans who fear that his opposition will prevent votes on amendments they believe could improve the legislation.
+Republican Senator Bill Cassidy said the bill's positive economic impacts justified the cost.

-"Impasse.
-That's the headline: impasse.
-There's nothing below that," Republican Senator John Cornyn later told reporters.
-Despite Republican frustration, Democrats believe the deadlock on amendments poses no threat to the ultimate passage of the infrastructure bill.
+"Folks are saying, 'Nope can't pay for that.'
+That's OK but on the other hand, we're creating jobs, we're creating bridges, we're protecting people from flooding.
+Hopefully they change their minds," Cassidy said on CNN.
+Despite Republican frustration, Democrats believe the deadlock on amendments poses no threat to ultimate passage of the infrastructure bill.

 "At the end of the day, this legislation is too important not to pass.
 Too important.
 Failure, as they say, is not an option," Senator Tom Carper, Democratic floor manager for the bill, told reporters.